 Or, The Toaster that Launched a Blog

 Over two years ago, I decided I needed a new toaster.
-Tired of cheap, short-lived, made in China toasters, I was determined to buy a made in America toaster.
+Tired of cheap, short-lived, made in China toasters, I was determined to buy a made in USA toaster.
 I figured I’d have to pay extra, but I was ready to pay for the quality that comes with American products.
-So began the strange journey that ultimately led to the Buying American Blog.
+So began my quest for the made in America toaster—a journey that ultimately led to the Buying American Blog.

 Naively, I first went to my local big box stores and started checking labels.
 Surely, one of the brands I was familiar with would offer a made in America toaster.
 Cuisinart?
 No. KitchenAid?
 Nope.
 Oster, Hamilton Beach, Breville?
 Not a chance.
 No matter what brand I looked at and no matter how high the price, none were made in America.

 Fine.
 If the local retailers don’t want to sell me a made in America toaster, there was always my old friend Amazon.
 But a quick Amazon search only led me further down the rabbit hole.
 None of the toasters which specified where they were manufactured came from the USA.
 So I turned to Google to find out where the ominously unspecified ones were made.
 A week later (I don’t give up easily), I exhausted my Amazon options with no American made toaster in sight.